jqwik-team/jqwik/BACKLOG.md

 - Bug: Arbitrary method resolution is sometimes too loose.
   E.g. return type `@Provide ActionSequenceArbitrary<Integer>` would be accepted for parameter of type `@ForAll Arbitrary<ActionSequence<String>>` which will lead to class cast exception on property evaluation.
-See TODO in GenericType.canBeAssignedTo()
+See TODO in TypeUsage.canBeAssignedTo()

 ### Tests